History of Native Americans in Washington, D.C.

-The local history of Native Americans in Washington, D.C. dates back at least 4,000 years.
+The local history of Native Americans in Washington, D.C., dates back at least 4,000 years.

-In recent history as the Nation's Capitol, Washington, D.C. has also become a central location for regulatory agencies, advocacy organizations, and political protests related to Native Americans in the United States.
+Washington, D.C. is a central location for regulatory agencies, and advocacy organizations.
+Consequently, in recent history it has also become a central location for political protests related to Native Americans in the United States.

 Demographics

 According to 2019 US Census Bureau estimates, D.C.'s population was 0.3% Native American and Alaskan Native.
-Today, approximately 4,000 indigenous people live in Washington, D.C.
+Today, approximately 4,000 Indigenous people live in Washington, D.C.

 Early history

-Archaeological evidence indicates that American Indians settled in the Washington, D.C. area at least 4,000 years ago, close to the Anacostia River.
+Archaeological evidence indicates that American Indians settled in the Washington, D.C., area at least 4,000 years ago, close to the Anacostia River.
 Native inhabitants within the present-day District of Columbia included the Nacotchtank, at Anacostia, who were affiliated with the Conoy.

 Another village was located between Little Falls and Georgetown, and there was a Nacotchtank village called Tohoga on the site of present-day Georgetown.

 The Nacotchtank were a trading people as they were established on fertile land with nearby rivers.
 During his 1608 expedition, English explorer John Smith noted the prosperous Nacotchtank and their great supply of various resources.
 The Nacotchtank were closely associated with the larger Piscataway Chiefdom of Maryland, whose Tayac (grand chief) ruled over a confederacy of area tribes.

 In 1650s, the Province of Maryland began to experience an economic boom with the great popularity and demand of one of its cash crops, tobacco.
 This expansion necessitated vast areas of land being turned into tobacco plantations as the demand was exceedingly high.

 In 1663, Cecil Calvert, the second Lord of Baltimore, granted Thomas Dent an 850-acre tract of land named Gisborough on the Potomac River, which bordered the principal Nacotchtank village.
 The colony, in such close proximity to the Nacotchtank, now had the leverage to begin encroaching on Nacotchtank territory.
 Additionally, with the two groups now close to one another and in constant contact, the Europeans from Maryland introduced to the area a number of Eurasian infectious diseases to which the Nacotchtank had no immunity, including measles, cholera, and smallpox.
 As a result, the Nacotchtank suffered a large population loss.

 In 1668, the Nacotchtank tribe, depopulated from Eurasian diseases, collectively relocated to Anacostine Island, which has since been renamed to "Theodore Roosevelt Island."
 By this period, the population of local American Indians was only one-quarter of those that lived in the region prior to 1608.

 By the late 1690s, the population of Native Americans in the region had significantly reduced.